gauntface/gaunt.dev/content/blog/2012/12/28/intro-to-google-tv-2012.md

 ---
 title: "Intro to Google TV 2012"
-excerpt: "After travelling around Europe giving presentations on Google TV, I rounded the year off with presenting at Droidcon NL.
+description: "After travelling around Europe giving presentations on Google TV, I rounded the year off with presenting at Droidcon NL.
 This post has the slide deck and a cheeky image of one of our more *interesting* office hours."
 mainImage: "/images/blog/2014/07/11/img-20121122-155801.jpg"
 primaryColor: "#1b2022"
 date: "2012-12-28T14:50:39-08:00"